Novel Coronavirus/COVID-19 General Information

 In order to facilitate necessary work travel for our provider agency employees, ACS created a template letter for prevention, foster care, and juvenile justice provider agencies to use for agency staff as justification for employee travel.
 After customizing and signing the letter, please provide the letter to all employees who will be commuting to work or traveling while working.

 The City of New York has had several waivers approved by the New York State Office of Children and Family Services to provide support for families in receipt of child care assistance and the providers and programs that provide child care services for these families.
-These waivers are currently in effect through June 13, 2020.
+These waivers are currently in effect through July 13, 2020.
+(Note: summer camps are not eligible for the waivers for payment for program closures or absences.
+Legally exempt (informal) providers are eligible to receive payment for absences.)

 ACS Child Care Operations Offices including Resource Areas are closed to the public effective Monday March 23, 2020 in light of widespread community transmission of COVID-19 in New York City.